Mardi Gras in Louisiana

 Central Louisiana

-Take a Mardi Gras road trip with pit stops for King Cakes, po'boys, classic car shows, masked balls and a whole lot more.
+Take a Mardi Gras road trip with pit stops for king cakes, po'boys, classic car shows, masked Carnival balls — and a whole lot more.

 Allen Parish Celebrates Mardi Gras

-With a 15-mile horse and wagon trail ride plus a kaleidoscope of costumes, Cajun music and the Annual Chicken Chase, there’s plenty to see and do.
+With a 15-mile horse-and-wagon trail ride, a kaleidoscope of costumes, Cajun music and the annual chicken chase, there’s plenty to see and do here.

 Alexandria Pineville